 With a solid structure in place and another influential recruiting class, the program began to turn the corner in Eslinger’s third season.
 Starting one senior (Elmquist), two sophomores, and two freshmen, the Beavers became stronger: They won a handful of games during the non-conference slate.

 The Beavers competed with every team in the SCIAC and were involved in some heart-breaking losses (by one point, two points, four points in overtime to the team that won the conference, and six points twice).
-Caltech finally broke through and made history on February 22 when it topped Occidental 46-45 in the last game of the season -- the first conference victory for the program since 1985.
+After a slew of coverage, including a front page piece by Pulitzer Prize winning writer John Branch in The New York Times, Caltech finally pulled through and made history on February 22 when it topped Occidental 46-45 in the last game of the season -- the first conference victory for the program since 1985.

 The improvement in performance has been remarkable since Doc’s arrival.
 In 2006-07, two years prior the Eslinger era, Caltech averaged 28.8 turnovers and just 28.1 rebounds per game which resulted in 46.9 points and a -40.8 margin of defeat.
 Just four years later, and in Eslinger’s third campaign, the Beavers cut the turnovers in half (14.0 per contest), upped rebounds (32.7 per game), and averaged 58.2 points per outing (-10.2 scoring margin).
 Caltech’s assist to turnover ratio climbed from .3 to .83.